dSunny90/SendingState/README.md

 2. Implement the **configurer** to define how the view updates with a model
 3. Call `aView.ss.configure(model)` whenever you want to apply new data

-The data flows in one direction only — from model to view.
-No need to capture self or worry about memory leaks — all closures are safely handled.
+Data flows in one direction only — from model to view.
+All closures are safely handled with no need to capture self or worry about memory leaks.

 ### Boundable: